Through The Fibro Fog

 Claire

-This parsnip and ginger soup is healthy comfort food at its best!
-With fresh vegetables and warming spices, it's a vegan anti-inflammatory soup perfect for lunch during the colder weather.
+This carrot parsnip and ginger soup is healthy comfort food at its best!
+With fresh vegetables and warming spices, it's a hearty vegan soup perfect for lunch during the colder weather.

 Prevent your screen from going dark